As I open my eyes, a smile immediately forms on my face. Without looking at the clock, I know I have waken up earlier than usual.

 “We all are getting late.
 Come on, sit, have breakfast,” Mom says pointing towards the chair next to her.

-I sit on that chair and put an egg on it.
+I sit on that chair and put an egg on my plate.

-“Seriously, sweetie, don’t hang out with that guy that much.
+“Seriously, sweetie, don’t hang out with that guy a lot.
 He and you are very different.
 He goes to the high school level of that old cheap school of yours.
 While you are now gonna study...,”

 “Emily!”
 Dad says.